-Note: Even though there were only two convicted offenses at this sentencing, a second worksheet must be used because each convicted offense was part of a separate criminal event.
+Note: Even though there were only two convicted offenses at this sentencing, \underline{a} second worksheet must be used because each convicted offense was part of a separate criminal event.

-A. As shown in Appendix A, First Degree Assault is a Category III Offense B. Victim Injury 1 point C. Weapon Usage A firearm was used.
-2 points D. Special Vulnerability of Victim Victim over 10 and under 65 years old and not mentally or physically handicapped.
-0 points
+A. Seriousness Category of Instant Offense 5 As shown in Appendix A, First Degree Assault is a Category III Offense.
+5 points B. Victim Injury Victim was shot, but not permanently injured.
+1 point C. Weapon Usage 22 A firearm was used.
+2 points D. Special Vulnerability of Victim0 Victim over 10 and under 65 years old and not mentally or physically handicapped.) points Total Offense Score 8 points